Stress Resilience: 12 Strategies to Grow Stronger Through Stress

 Listen to Classical, Worship, or Inspirational Music

 According to a 2013 study published in PLoS One, music can impact the psychobiological stress system and the ANS (27).
-Music gets to you in the form of soundwaves through your external ear, then ear canal funnels, and eardrum.
+Music gets to you in the form of sound waves through your external ear, then ear canal funnels, and eardrum.

 Arriving at your eardrum, these sound waves cause vibration that can lead to the release of chemical neurotransmitters, which may lead to decreased stress.
-According to a 2012 research at Duke Cancer Institute, listening to classical melody reduced anxiety and pain during prostate biopsies (28).
+According to a 2012 research at Duke Cancer Institute, listening to classical melodies reduced anxiety and pain during prostate biopsies (28).
 According to a 2004 study published in Clinical Trial, classical music may facilitate the reduction of blood pressure (29).

 Listening to music can be very uplifting.
 It may ease stress, anxiety, and depression.
 However, it is important that you pay attention to what kind of music you are listening to.
 For positive effects, it needs to be uplifting.
 I recommend listening to classical music, worship, and inspirational music for stress resiliency.
 My family and I enjoy classical music and Christian worship daily.